ericmao2008/EleanorsNotes/00 Meta/05 Tools/plugins-log.md

+[[2022-04-28]] 09:59 MOBILE obsidian-zotero-desktop-connector Plugin has been updated from version 2.0.3 to 2.1.4.
+[Release Info](https://github.com/mgmeyers/obsidian-zotero-desktop-connector/releases/tag/2.1.4)

+[[2022-04-23]] 18:58 MOBILE obsidian-zotero-desktop-connector Plugin has been updated from version 1.2.26 to 2.0.3.
+[Release Info](https://github.com/mgmeyers/obsidian-zotero-desktop-connector/releases/tag/2.0.3)

 [[2022-04-20]] 18:03 MOBILE obsidian-zotero-desktop-connector Plugin has been updated from version 1.2.24 to 1.2.26.
 [Release Info](https://github.com/mgmeyers/obsidian-zotero-desktop-connector/releases/tag/1.2.26)

 [[2022-04-15]] 18:04 MOBILE obsidian-zotero-desktop-connector Plugin has been updated from version 1.2.1 to 1.2.24.
 [Release Info](https://github.com/mgmeyers/obsidian-zotero-desktop-connector/releases/tag/1.2.24)